 It feels like a lifetime ago given what has transpired since but that Monégasque side led by Leonardo Jardim was chock-full of talent and they came so close to reaching a second Champions League final.

-Then the inevitable happened, and Monaco were ripped apart in the proceeding months, but what of those star-studded names, where are they now?
+Then the inevitable happened, and Monaco were ripped apart in the proceeding months, but what of some of the star-studded names, where are they now?
 We’ve taken a look.

 Monaco appearances: 292

 By the 2016/17 season Danijel Subašić had been a regular feature in Monaco’s team and, from his second year onwards, their number one between the sticks.
 He’d feature in all but two of their league matches, registering 17 clean sheets in the process, whilst only shipping 28 goals (or 0.8 per game).